10yard/dkafe/readme.md

 ![DKAFE frontend](https://github.com/10yard/dkafe/blob/master/artwork/about/frontend.png)

 The frontend mimics Donkey Kong gameplay.
-You control Jumpman on the familiar girders stage and have him select which game to launch.
+You control Jumpman on the familiar girders stage and have him select which arcade game to launch.

-The default setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks that I made specifically for the frontend.
+The default setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks that were made specifically for the frontend.

-The built-in reward system will encourage you to play machines by awarding coins when you play well.
-Earning coins will allow you to unlock machines.
+The built-in reward system will payout coins when you play well.
+Earning coins will allow you to unlock and play more machines.

-Your score targets are made visible during gameplay, and you are informed when you have earned a prize - so you know to expect a payout of coins.

 Coins are awarded after beating target scores (for 3rd, 2nd and 1st prize).
 Coins will drop from the top of the screen (after returning to the frontend) and Jumpman must do his best to collect them before they disappear off the bottom.